temporalio/documentation/docs-src/cloud/operating-envelope-throughput.md

 sidebar_label: Throughput
 description: Temporal Cloud can provide more than 150,000 Actions per second.
 tags:
-  - Temporal Cloud
-  - Explanation archetype
+  - temporal-cloud
-  - Operations concept
+  - explanation
-  - Throughput
+  - operations
 ---

 A Namespace has a default quota of 200 [Actions](/cloud/what-is-an-action) per second with spikes up to 400 Actions per second.